Table of Contents Show

 The lush green landscape here is lush with high art to produce harmonious synchronization of beauty and man-made sculptures and the man-made Sculpture Garden and Museum embody the very idea of it.

 The backdrop allows you to enjoy the serenity and sanctity of the place.
 This spot is also a venue for near-perfect marriages.

 Thinner-perfect is tagged as a historical site, and this place employs only five persons to keep it worth exhibiting.
 The revenue generated is $1.05 million in sales every year.
 This place used to be Charles Umlauf’s personal sculpture garden.

 It comes with a breath of fresh air.
 You will experience a lot of tranquillity, and the morning yoga session will leave you feeling positive for the rest of the day.

 The complex’s outside garden has 62 bronze and cast-stone sculptures by sculptor Charles Umlauf.
 During his career, the sculptor also worked in wood, marble, and terra cotta, and his subjects were dedicated to mythology, animals, religion, the human form, and household ensembles.

 More than 200 other items are housed in the building, which opened in 1991.
 The indoor hall features 4 to 5 rotating exhibits a year.

 5. Mexic-Arte Museum

-A celebration of El Dia de Los Muertos and a show of textile works from Oaxaca were among the past exhibitions.
+The past exhibitions included a celebration of El Dia de Los Muertos and a show of textile works from Oaxaca.

 6. Bullock Texas State History Museum